Special Educational Needs and Disability

 - School Nurse

 An Educational Psychologist is allocated to each school area.
 He/she would normally only work directly with pupils who needs are felt to be quite considerable and have not responded well to the interventions previously put in place for them.
 This involvement is generally planned after consultation and discussion with the SENDCo, class teacher and parents.
 The psychologist will generally meet with the parent and give feedback after the assessment has been completed.
 He/she will offer advice to the school and parent/carers on how to best support the pupil in order to take their learning forward.
+We also pay for support from the Psychology and Therapy Service and have an assigned Educational Psychologist to work with for more specialist support and advice.

 How will the school prepare and support my child when joining the School or transferring to a new school?